BrunoBA91/Game2D/README.md

-Custom 2D Game Engine used to learn every single Game Development concept I am interested in learning from scratch.
+I am currently developing a custom 2D Game Engine from scratch in C++ so I can learn every single Game Development concept I am interested in learning and practicing regarding a 2D Platformer videogame.